DaisyMaggie/StrayBirds/_posts/2015-04-19-Text-Retrieval-and-Search-Engines4.md

 ---

 #### What are some of the general challenges in building a web search engine?

+  Scalability challenges
+      How to handle the size of the web and ensure completeness of coverage?
+      How to serve many user queries quickly?

 #### What is a crawler?
 How can we implement a simple crawler?